Available with Image Analyst license.

 - Define XY tolerance for snapping.

 The z-coordinate of the stereo map is based on the stereo model of the source data, which is the z-coordinate at which the stereo images will be adjusted.
-At ArcGIS Pro 2.1, in order to collect features, you need to create the feature classes with the following vertical coordinate system:
+In order to collect features, you need to create the feature classes with the following vertical coordinate system:

 - For satellite data sources, define the vertical coordinate using Ellipsoidal WGS84.